3 Tips to Avoid Awkward Shopper Silence at a Craft Show

 Luckily for me, I had a business partner that had the gift of gab.
 He helped guide conversations and as I watched him work his magic, I uncovered a few tips that even I was comfortable trying.

 If you’re truly terrified of selling at your first craft show, beg a friend to come with you.
-Offer to make them dinner, take them for drinks after, create a custom piece for them, etc.
+Offer to make them dinner, take them for drinks after, create a custom piece for them,or, you may even offer to pay them a commission for every piece they sell.

 Choose someone who’s comfortable with people and let them know you need their help with customers (in other words, this isn’t just an opportunity to sit behind the table and talk about Real Housewives).